COVID-19 lockdowns by country: Netherlands

-COVID-19's arrival in the Netherlands was publicly reported on television by the minister of Medical Care Bruno Bruins on Thursday 5 march 2020.
-The first measures started on the 6th of March when it was recommended for residents of North Brabant to stay at home and reduce contact when experiencing mild sickness.
-On the 9th of March in a press conference Jaap van Dissel requested that people follow the measures strictly and that people do not shake hands with each other anymore.
-The first work from home recommendation was also made at that point.
-Big events were cancelled in North Brabant starting from the 10th of March.
+COVID-19's arrival in the Netherlands was publicly reported on television by the minister of Medical Care Bruno Bruins on Thursday 5 March 2020.
+The first measures started on the 6th of March when it was recommended for residents of North Brabant to stay indoors and reduce contact when experiencing mild sickness.
+On the 9th of March in a press conference Jaap van Dissel requested that people follow the measures strictly and that people don't handshake anymore.
+The first work-from-home recommendation was also made at that point.
+Small and big events: Hunnter gatherings (small), were cancelled in North Brabant starting from the 10th of March 2021.

-On the 12th of March 2020 the minister Bruno Bruins announced new measures to reduce the spread.
-Schools and other gathering places remain open.
-Almost everything with few exceptions was closed on the 15th of March.
-Pickup of food and weed was still allowed.
+On the 12th of March 2020 the minister Bruno Bruins announced new measures to reduce the reproduction.
+Schools and other gathering places remained open.
+Almost everything with few exceptions was closed on the 15th of March, ‘21.
+Pickup food and weed was still banned.

-A lockdown in the Netherlands began on 19 December 2021 which is expected to last (at least) until 14 January 2022.
+A lockdown in the Netherlands began on 19 December 2021 which is expected to last (at minimum) until the 14 January 2022.